Vasar007/RoboticsSystem/CODESTYLE.md

 auto y = std::make_unique<int>(5) // Yes!
 ```

-- If you have to use "new" and but not "delete", then you are probably doing something wrong
+- If you have to use `new` and but not `delete`, then you are probably doing something wrong
 - Only case raw pointers are fine is if they are a pointer to a variable (So a non-owning pointer)

 ## Enums
-- Use enum class, not regular enums!
+- Use `enum class`, not regular `enums`!

 ## Comments
-- Prefer one-line comment "//" then multiline "/**/"
+- Prefer one-line comment `//` then multiline `/**/`
 - Write comments only in English
-- Each comment should end with the period (".")
+- Each comment should end with the period (`.`)
-- Notice an indentation between "//" and beginning of the comment
+- Notice an indentation between `//` and beginning of the comment
 - No words on open and close line multiline comment (doesn't work with code blocks comments)!
 - It's prefered to write the comments in places hard to understand
-- Please use docs comments (doxygen style) for functions, class-methods and class-members
+- Must use docs comments (doxygen style) for functions, class-methods and class-members
 ```C++
 class World
 {